-Prerequisites WTW 158 GS, WTW 164 GS
+Prerequisites WTW 158 GS, WTW 164 GS.
+Admission to relevant programme.

 Department Industrial and Systems Engineering

 Engineering systems are often subjected to variation, uncertainty and incomplete information.
 Mathematical statistics provides the basis for effectively handling and quantifying the effect of these factors.
 This module provides an introduction to the concepts of mathematical statistics and will include the following syllabus themes: data analysis, probability theory, stochastic modelling, statistical inference and regression analysis.